Summer Travel Grant FAQs

 What do I have to do when I get back?

 Upon return, we ask that you submit a 10-page report on your summer experiences, and a copy of your plane tickets/stubs to prove that you traveled.
 And that's it!
-The deadline to submit your reports will be in September 2015.
+The deadline to submit your reports will be in the following September.
 Some students may be asked to make a brief presentation at the Asian Studies Fall orientation program.
 We also welcome any digital pictures that we can add to our website.

 What if extenuating circumstances force me to cancel my trip?